-The narcissist’s idealize, devalue and discard cycle is a pernicious and hard to understand aspect of narcissistic abuse.
-It leaves the target feeling confused, abandoned, wounded and worthless.
-Looking closer beneath the surface, we come to see that this behavior has nothing to do with the target, and everything to do with the narcissist’s warped view of the world.
-To better understand the idealize, devalue and discard cycle, it helps to start by seeing how the narcissist categorizes their targets.
+The narcissist’s idealize, devalue and discard cycle is a particularly malignant aspect of narcissistic abuse.
+It leaves the target feeling confused, abandoned and worthless.
+Looking closer, we come to see that this behavior has nothing to do with the target, and everything to do with the narcissist’s warped view of the world.
+To better understand the idealize, devalue and discard cycle, it helps to first understand the mind and history of the narcissist.

-To bolster their grandiose realm and feed their false self, the narcissist must recruit people.
+To bolster their sense of superiority, the narcissist needs to recruit people.
 Yet not anyone can qualify.
 This club is exclusive, and has two entry requirements:

 - A willingness to provide narcissistic supply.